 Training, qualifications & experience

-I work full time as a counsellor, during my career I have supported hundreds of clients, many for short periods of time and some over the long term.
-I work in Sheburn Village easily accessible from Durham City less than 2 miles away.
+I work full time as a psychotherapist, during my career I have delivered several thousand client hours, seeing some clients for short periods of time and some over the long term.
+I work in Sherburn Village, easily accessible from Durham City less than 2 miles away.

-My early training was in NLP-psychotherapy (Neuro-linguistic programming) and hypno-psychotherapy, I went on to become a UKCP Registered Psychotherapist and Registered BACP Member.
+My early training was in NLP-psychotherapy (Neuro-linguistic programming) and hypno-psychotherapy, I went on to become a UKCP Registered Psychotherapist.
 I draw on a range of approaches including Gestalt, Transaction Analysis, Symbolic Modelling, CBT, Existential and Psychodynamic.
 My main motivation is to give clients the particular kind of support that will most help them.